 Looking for herbs that support the gut?
-Our gut health-focused blend, Float Your Bloat (available in our limited edition summer 2022 Inside Scoop box) has all our favorite herbs for feeding good gut flora and healing an inflamed gut lining.
+Our gut health-focused blend, Soothe Operator (formerly Float Your Bloat) has all our favorite herbs for feeding good gut flora and healing an inflamed gut lining.

-For all the herb nerds like us out there, we’re breaking down the gut-supporting superheroes in Float Your Bloat that’ll help heal your glorious gut.
+For all the herb nerds like us out there, we’re breaking down the gut-supporting superheroes in Soothe Operator that’ll help heal your glorious gut.

 Marshmallow root is a demulcent herb that is rich in mucilage.
 Mucilage is a polysaccharide extracted from plants with a viscous-like consistency.
 Demulcent herbs support our gut health by creating a protective coating on the lining of our digestive tracts that works to soothe and promote healing.
 The cooling nature of the root eases inflammation for a wide variety of inflammatory gut conditions and digestive issues.

 Astragalus root is one of the most commonly utilized tonic herbs in Traditional Chinese Medicine for strengthening and regulating the immune system and invigorating qi – our vital energy.
 More recent research has shown its extraordinary value for supporting gut health.
 This nourishing root reduces inflammation in the entire digestive tract through its antioxidant and vulnerary properties.
 Vulnerary herbs support wound healing and repair in the body.
 It is rich in prebiotic fiber, which is food for our healthy gut bacteria, and increases the production of Secretory IgAs – which are our stomach's first line of defense in protecting us against possible incoming pathogens.